AlieksieievYurii/foody-application/README.md

 <img src="git-res/2.png" width=200>&nbsp;
 <img src="git-res/3.png" width=200>&nbsp;

-In order to get access to the application user must sign up and then confirm an email.
+To get access to the application user must sign up and then confirm an email.
 If the user checked "I want to cook", it is also needed to be accepted by the administrator.

 <img src="git-res/1.png" width=200>&nbsp;
 <img src="git-res/4.png" width=200>&nbsp;